 Why We Picked It: The upcoming spending category can help you save big on gadgets, and you can link your card to mobile pay.

 Tech Benefits: Discover offers 5% cash back on spending categories that rotate each quarter.
-From October to December this year, the spending category is Amazon.com purchases, which means you’ll save big on any gadgets ordered with the online retail giant.
+From October to December this year, the spending category is Target and Amazon.com purchases, which means you’ll save big on any gadgets ordered with the online retail giant.
 Plus, if you prefer to pay by mobile wallet, you can link your Discover card and earn cash back that way.

 Drawbacks: Spending categories won’t always be tech-friendly, and purchases outside those categories only earn 1% cash back.